 A modified version of the exhibition was on view between October 2018 and March 2019 at the Museion in Bolzano.
 At the presentation in Munich, a third partner, the Neue Sammlung – The Design Museum, was gained for the international cooperation project.
 The transgressing of boundaries in Italian art of the post-war period manifests itself not only in artistic concepts, but also in design.
 The exhibition in the Sammlung Goetz is complemented by objects of Murano glass and loans of new Italian design, while two works by Alighiero Boetti in the rooms of the Pinakothek der Moderne enter into a dialogue with other design objects.

-Curated by Leo Lencsés, Karsten Löckemann, Letizia Ragaglia, Elena Re, sowie von Dr. Angelika Nollert, Dr. Xenia Riemann-Tyroller und Dr. Josef Straßer für den Bereich Design.
+Curated by Leo Lencsés, Karsten Löckemann, Letizia Ragaglia, Elena Re, and by Dr. Angelika Nollert, Dr. Xenia Riemann-Tyroller und Dr. Josef Straßer for the design collection.

 In cooperation with the Museion in Bolzano and the Neue Sammlung – The Design Museum in Munich.

 Under the auspices of S. E. Luigi Mattiolo, Ambassador of the Italian Republic in Germany.